7 Unusual Grand Cayman Attractions; a Travel Guide

 SEE: Cayman Shoe Tree

-Begun as a cautionary statement about litter and recycling, the Cayman Shoe Tree makes for an interesting roadside attraction and colorful backdrop for a photo opportunity.
+Begun as a cautionary statement about litter and recycling, the Cayman Shoe Tree makes for an interesting roadside attraction and a colorful backdrop for a photo opportunity.

 Tourists relaxing on chaise lounge at Rum Point in Grand Cayman